SacTools/SAC_NODE_EXPORTER/README.md

-# SAC-_NODE_EXPORTER
+# SAC_NODE_EXPORTER
-The **SAC Node Exporter** is a utility tool designed to streamline the process of exporting  specific node selections into external files.
+The **SAC_Node_Exporter** is a simple and fast tool for exporting specific node selections into external files.
 Instead of saving the entire Nuke script,  this tool allows you to save "snippets" as either `.nk` (Nuke script) or `.txt` (Text) files,  which can be easily shared, archived, or imported into other projects.